uidaholib/base-digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/expo/fy15248_05_5113.jpg" %}

-{% include feature/nav-menu.html sections="About CollectionBuilder CSV" %}
+{% include feature/nav-menu.html sections="About this collection; About the Engineering Design EXPO" %}

 ## About this collection